 After selecting the devices or groups to include, click Next.

-- Next, give the report a name and description and optionally assign a report owner.
+- Next, give the report a name and description and optionally assign a Report Owner.
 The report owner is displayed on the main report page to help you organize and view your available reports and also allows you to customize which reports individual users can see and access.
 Administrator GPM users can see and access all reports regardless of the Report Owner.

 - Finally, select how often to run the report and the timeframe to include each time the report runs.